gcanti/tcomb/README.md

 TODO: better docs

-Add to structs, tuples and lists a static method `update` that returns a new instance without modifying the original.
+Adds to structs, tuples and lists a static method `update` that returns a new instance without modifying the original.

 Example